-We’d be the first to excuse you if you go to L.A. and end up staying right at the airport if you’re passing through The Private Suite at LAX.
+We’d be the first to excuse you if you go to L.A. and end up staying right at the airport if you’re passing through PS at LAX, previously known as The Private Suite.

-You’ve got to be careful with superlatives in travel journalism, but enjoying The Private Suite’s superb assets on a recent getaway to Beverly Hills, we thought the whole experience was rather phenomenal.
+You’ve got to be careful with superlatives in travel journalism, but enjoying PS’s superb assets on a recent getaway to Beverly Hills, we thought the whole expxerience was rather phenomenal.
 But let’s go back to the start.

 Much like the A-listers who use the service to get their red carpet glam done in their arrival suite before leaving the airport, we quickly retreated to ours.
 We’d pre-ordered several courses, prepared by the on-site chef: from an antioxidant-rich salad to a grilled veggie sandwich; the menu read like a Whole Foods greatest hits compilation and so did the contents of our fridge, fully stocked with organic kombucha, flavoured almond milk and several bottles of Veuve Clicquot.

-The whole experience was so enjoyable, we’d almost been looking forward to leaving again the following week, and when the time came, we happily jumped in the back of an Escalade headed for the inconspicuous entrance of The Private Suite’s walled premises, whose gate only swung open upon authorization by a designated guard (could this be the only place in town paparazzi can’t buy their way into?).
+The whole experience was so enjoyable, we’d almost been looking forward to leaving again the following week, and when the time came, we happily checked out of the Beverly Wilshire, A Four Seasons Hotel, and jumped in the back of an Escalade headed for the inconspicuous entrance of PS’s walled premises, whose gate only swung open upon authorization by a designated guard (could this be the only place in town paparazzi can’t buy their way into?).

 We were greeted by an assistant who quickly reached for our suitcase, which we never saw again until it skidded towards us on a baggage conveyer belt back in Heathrow the following day.
 As we handed our passport to staff and were led down a bright corridor towards the comfort of our departure suite, we nearly burst with curiosity about who might be waiting for their flight in the next-door suite.
 And really, it’s a justifiable sentiment, as not a day of our stay in Beverly Hills went by without someone mentioning ‘that amazing celebrity terminal at LAX’.